C

 Legal Proceedings:

-- Interchange Litigation: A $5.5 billion monetary relief class action settlement was affirmed in March 2023.
-A settlement with the injunctive relief class was denied preliminary approval in June 2024.
+• Interchange Litigation: A monetary relief class action settled for $5.5 billion, affirmed in March 2023.
+A new settlement with the injunctive relief class was filed for preliminary approval in November 2025.

 Tax Strategy & Considerations